 Media Sanitization Methods as per NIST 800-88 Guidelines

-NIST guidelines specify the media sanitization techniques vis-à-vis the type of data storage media, including magnetic storage, flash memory-based media, RAM and ROM-based storage devices, etc. The below table summarizes the recommended “minimum sanitization” needs for different storage media types against the specific techniques (or methods), as follows:
+NIST guidelines specify the media sanitization techniques vis-à-vis the type of data storage media, including magnetic storage, flash memory-based media, RAM and ROM-based storage devices, etc. The table below summarizes the recommended “minimum sanitization” needs for different storage media types against the specific techniques (or methods) as follows:

 Media Type